-Two layers of old towel for the batting.
+A couple layers of old towel for the batting.

-Stitched something pretty over the top :-)
+So I stitched something pretty over the top.

-Good enough for my own drawer, and we're getting warmer.
+They're good enough for my own drawer, and we're getting warmer.

 Quilted by stitching near the edges.

 For this pattern, to make an 8" finished square, the center block should have been 2.5 x 2.5 and the spokes should have been 1.5 x 5.5 each.
 I cut the apple and the red and white pieces all 2.5 x 5" for some reason.

-Thought of great way to fix it and make it even better!
+Thought of great way to fix it and make it even better.